jordanclark/cfmusicbrainz/README.md

 Initial API only includes limit functionality to search by artist, and lookup by artist id

+## To Install
+Run the following from commandbox:
+`box install cfmusicbrainz`

-# Changes
+## Changes
-2019-05-29 Initial release
+2019-05-29 Open source release

-# API documentation
+## API documentation
 https://musicbrainz.org/